Bhartiya-Hacker/llmchat/README.md

 # llmchat
-This is a WebUI written in python3 using the ollama &amp; streamlit modules to chat with LLms running on your local machine :)
+This is a WebUI APP written in python3 using the ollama and streamlit modules to chat with LLms running on your local machine :)